-Taking a day trip to a playground may sound a little extreme, but when a playground is as special as this one, it is well worth the trip!
+Taking a day trip to a playground may sound a little extreme.
+However, when a playground is as special as this one, it is well worth the trip!

 Recreation Acres in King is an all-inclusive, one-of-a-kind playground built in 2017.
 I saw a few photos posted on social media about a year ago and have been trying to find the right time to visit ever since.
-We were finally able to find a free morning a few weekends ago and we have been back twice since!
+We were finally able to find a free morning a few weekends ago.
+And guess what, we have been back twice since!

 One thing I was hesitant about before visiting this park was crowds.
-I knew this was a big, beautiful, unique park and was prepared for a congested playground.
-I am not a big fan of busy playgrounds and enjoy having some space to play and allow my son to play independently without losing him in the crowd.
+This was a big, beautiful, unique park, so I prepared for a congested playground.
+I am not a big fan of busy playgrounds.
+I enjoy having some space to play and allow my son to play independently without losing him in the crowd.
 The great thing about Everyone’s Playground is the way it is set up.
 There is plenty of space and equipment for a very large crowd.
-The parking lot was pretty full when we pulled up, but when we got into the playground, it didn’t feel busy at all.
+The parking lot was pretty full when we pulled up.
+Yet, when we got into the playground, it didn’t feel busy at all.
 We had plenty of space to play and explore all areas of the playground without having to wait (with the exception of the merry-go-round because COME ON!
 That thing is awesome!).

-There is also a nice large covered pavilion with picnic tables that you can use right beside the park.
+There is also a nice large, covered pavilion with picnic tables that you can use right beside the park.
 The playground itself is not shaded, so on a hot day the pavilion is a perfect spot to get out of the sun and have a snack or a drink.
 There are also baseball fields, a concession stand, and a community building at Recreation Acres.
-We did not explore much outside of the playground but there is a big field if your kids just like to run or play with a ball!
-There are so many fun and unique playgrounds around the Triad but Recreation Acres has quickly moved to the top of our list!
+We did not explore much outside of the playground.
+Though, there is a big field if your kids just like to run or play with a ball!
+There are so many fun and unique playgrounds around the Triad, but Recreation Acres has quickly moved to the top of our list!
 I highly recommend visiting and hope you enjoy it as much as we did!

 ~ If you’re looking to discover more parks and playgrounds in the Triad, be sure to visit TMoM’s directory HERE.